zenml-io/blog.zenml.io/_posts/2022-09-06-deepchecks-and-zenml.md

 gradually build up your test suites as you go.

-The part that I find incredibly useful is that Deepchecks test results are presented in a human readable format accompanied by carefully crafted interpretations that makes it easy even for the uninitiated to understand what went wrong and how to fix it.
+The part that I find incredibly useful is that Deepchecks test results are presented in a format that is readable and comprehensible by humans, accompanied by carefully crafted interpretations that makes it easy even for the uninitiated to understand what went wrong and how to fix it.
 This is showcased in the hands-on part of this article.